DAY AND OVERNIGHT VISITORS

 Those who wish to share in the experience of monastery life for a short time are welcome to visit for the day or for an overnight stay.
 They can request overnight accommodation as a guest to share in the lifestyle of the monastic community, as long as they are willing to follow the established monastic routines and are supportive of the Vinaya rules (monastic discipline) that the monks follow.

 If you would like to come for an overnight visit, please call or email in advance to make a reservation.
-Guests are asked to bring their own toiletries and sleeping gear (including a pillow and anything needed to stay warm at night), and to return any borrowed items in clean condition before departure.
+Guests are asked to bring their own toiletries and sleeping gear (including a pillow and anything needed to stay warm at night), and to return any borrowed items in clean condition before departing.
 Please also be prepared for the Forest Tradition way of life, as there are no permanent structures, electricity, or piped water on the forest land.
-You can stay in a simple screened meditation hut or a tent pitched over an 8' x 8' platform.
-Guests share the only public bathroom and shower room near the house property, which is immediately adjacent to the forested land, and can request a private compost toilet if they prefer.
+Accommodations consist of a simple screened meditation hut or a tent pitched on an 8' x 8' platform.
+Guests share the public bathroom and shower near the house property—located right next to the forested land—and may request a private compost toilet if they prefer.

 Generally, there is no need to inform us of a day visit unless you wish to speak with the monks or plan to meditate in the forested area.
 (Please note that entering the forested land requires prior permission from the monks.)
 You can expect to meet the monks around 11:30 a.m., as this is the time when they typically finish their meal at the main building.